 The Pivot Conference theme “Linking vision to action” challenges leaders and managers of volunteers to translate new ideas shared at Pivot into action within their organisation and practice.

-At the Conference, leaders and managers of volunteers will be inspired by a range of speakers who are experts in their fields.
-Pivot is your chance to connect with your peers, and to share and learn together.
-With a range of International and New Zealand practitioners and thought leaders, you’ll leave inspired and invigorated with skills and ideas that will take you into the future.
+Through Pivot, delegates are empowered to meaningfully lead, advocate for, and develop volunteers and volunteerism in Aotearoa New Zealand.
+Leaders and managers of volunteers will be inspired by a range of speakers who are experts in their fields.
+Pivot is a chance to connect with peers, and to share and learn together.
+With a range of International and New Zealand practitioners and thought leaders, participants will leave inspired and invigorated with skills and ideas.

 Click on the images below to learn more about our speakers for the day.

 For more than 30 years has contributed significantly to the Australian volunteerism community.
 His achievements include serving as President of Volunteering Australia and convening the working party that later evolved into AAMoV - the Australasian Association for Managers of Volunteers.

 Andy has helped produce three books on volunteer management and is a co-author of Volunteer Program Management: an essential guide (3rd edition) - Australia’s premier guidebook to volunteering.
 He has served on the editorial committee of the Australian Journal of Volunteering and since 2000, has been a founding member of the editorial team for e-volunteerism, an international electronic journal of volunteerism based in Philadelphia.